SmartBern/Phone-Store_API-doc/README.md

 This API documentation details several endpoints (GET, POST, PUT, DELETE) that facilitate CRUD operations on the store.

-This API documentation is OpenAPI-compliant and fully testable in Swagger UI.
+Phone Store API documentation is OpenAPI-compliant and fully testable in Swagger UI.